Reminder: Shopping comes with risks, purchase with caution.

 - Go to the respective carrier's service center to activate international long-distance and roaming services;

-- Or apply for the local carrier's network service.
+- Or apply for network services from local carriers.

 - Your phone's frequency bands must support the foreign carrier's network.

-The first point is not difficult to find guidance on online, but there isn't much discussion about the second point.
+The first point is not difficult to find guidance on online, but the second point is less discussed.

 iPhone frequency bands generally won't have major issues (unless it's a contract phone), but Android phones can be more problematic.
-CMLink's description on this aspect is also very vague and does not provide specific supported models.
+CMLink's description in this regard is also very vague and does not provide specific supported models.

-I recommend checking this website https://www.kimovil.com/en/compare-smartphones (note to enter the English model of the phone; if you don't know, set your phone to English and check the system information).
+I recommend everyone check this website https://www.kimovil.com/en/compare-smartphones (note to enter the phone's English model; if you don't know, set your phone to English and check the system information).

 Most people's phones should look like this (supporting only 4 out of 12 signal bands in Japan, which is at a basic usable level).